Akhila-04-03/Mathematics-Driven-CNN-from-Scratch/README.md

 ### Key Math Concepts

-Each CNN component is carefully implemented based on these core mathematical concepts:
+Each CNN component is implemented based on these core mathematical concepts:

 - **Convolution**: Applies filters over the image to learn features like edges and textures.
 - **Pooling**: Reduces dimensions by selecting the maximum value within a small window.